Skip to main content

 Pick a sample size and time range

-Choose how many recent spans to classify (1–100) and the window to pull them from.
+Choose how many recent targets to classify (1 to 100) and the window to pull them from.

 3